unrealwork/atsd-use-cases/tutorials/workshop/lets-encrypt.md

 CAs issue certificates which is a file, typically in [X509](https://tools.ietf.org/html/rfc5280) format, containing information about the issuer (CA), the subject or end entity, the certificate validity dates, issuer signature, and the public key of the subject.

-In cases of HTTPS connection, the certificate is presented by the web server (nginx, apache, tomcat, jetty) to the client (browser, `curl`, apache http client, java url connection) as part of an SSL handshake.
+In cases of HTTPS connection, the certificate is presented by the web server (nginx, apache, tomcat, jetty) to the client (browser, `curl`, apache HTTP client, java URL connection) as part of an SSL handshake.

 `*.axibase.com` old wildcard certificate: